deysitirado36/Latin102/translation3.md

 4 - Explain the construction of the verbal unit flumine admisso.

 - This is an ablative ablsolute construction.
+Flumine is the ablative of flumen, fluminis (n) and admisso is the ablative of admissus/a/um.
+Flumine serves as the ablative sub while admisso serves as the ablative predicate.

 5 - What are the gender, number, case, and antecedent of qui?